A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 \subsubsection{Action on colour sector}

-To begin with the action of the generators of $\GLTR_C$, note that over the course of a propagator of length $\mc{L}\gg\mc{L}_\QL$, a lepton will engage in a near-arbitrarily large number of interactions with the background QL fields.
-Each interaction will apply a $\gltr$ representation matrix from $\{\lambda_i|i\in 1,\ldots,9\}$ depending on the boson species with which the lepton interacts.
-In the absence of foreground $W$ or $Z$ bosons, the QL is made up entirely of photons and gluons.
+To begin with the action of the colour sector, note that over the course of a propagator of length $\mc{L}\gg\mc{L}_0$, a lepton will engage in a near-arbitrarily large number of interactions with the background fields.
+Each interaction will apply a $\gltr_C$ representation matrix from $\{\lambda_i|i\in 1,\ldots,9\}$ depending on the boson species with which the lepton interacts.
+In the absence of foreground $W$ or $Z$ bosons, the vector boson sector of the pseudovacuum is made up entirely of photons and gluons.

-Given a preon of colour $c_1$, this may have nonvanishing interaction with the photon or any of three gluons in the elementary basis $e_{ij}$.
+Given a preon of colour $c_1$, this may have nonvanishing interaction with the photon or any of three gluons in the elementary basis $e^C_{ij}$.
 For example, if $c_1=r$ then admissible gluons are $c^{rr}$, $c^{gr}$, and $c^{br}$.
 Heuristically, their action on the colour space may be represented as

 where all associated numerical factors have been ignored for illustrative purposes.

 More generally, the family of gluons acts on a vector of preon colours as indicated by